Nemin32/Nemin32.github.io/_drafts/fanfic.md

 glowed with a faint blue light.
 In a sudden flash of light they were violently torn to pieces by some invisible force and cast into the fire.

-"I killed them all.
-The smartest of our revolution, perhaps even our generation.
-They were clever enough that I'm convinced, had they not chosen this path, we'd be living in utopia.
+<span style="color: #c00">"I killed them all.</span> The smartest of our revolution, perhaps even our generation.
+They were clever
+enough that I'm convinced, had they not chosen this path, we'd be living in utopia.

 "Despite what those lying newspapers said about me, I've never murdered any of my kin before that